-Day Two: Each group will share their poster’s information to the class and teacher will summarize each section and type on the Promethean Board the main points, so students have a visual for their post assessment.
+Each group will share their poster’s information to the class and teacher will summarize each section and type on the Smart Board the main points, so students have a visual for their post assessment.
 Next students will work on their writing assignment in class.

 Students will write a letter to a relative explaining why they would move west to Ohio utilizing information found in the Homestead Act.

 Handwritten and typed Homestead Act, spiral questioning handout, poster paper, markers, and pencil.